dubanity/rbxlua-fps-project/README.md

 The ClientHandler contains an interesting anti-exploitation feature that I will explain due to the source of it abiding by the well-known philosophy *security by obscurity*.

-Entering the game normally invokes no real sense of security due to my not focusing enough on the physics aspects of the game.
+Entering the game normally evokes no real sense of security due to my not focusing enough on the physics aspects of the game.
 The real treasure resides in a special place only accessible to exploiters.

 Finding yourself a good exploit that supports newcclosure() and getnamecallmethod() should be enough to follow along.
 I recommend [Synapse X](https://x.synapse.to/) and will be using this to demonstrate the anti-exploit.